kadomoto/picture-to-gds/README.md

 * **Ourfool in Saginomiya** -[homepage](http://www.saginomiya.xyz/)-

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details